davestewart/davestewart-content/content/blog/thoughts/twosdays-hidden-symmetry/index.md

 ---
+date: 2022-02-23
 description: 22:22 is palindromic and ambigramic, but what about its analogue form?
-date: 2022-02-23
+summary: |
+  Explores the analogue clock symmetry hidden in 22:22 on 22/02/2022, building on the palindromic and ambigramic properties of the "Twosday" date with a mathematical perspective on the clock face.
 tags:
   - featured
 media: